-This post is the best guide on the internet for all the best dorm room essentials you will actually use throughout your four years at college.
+This post is the best guide on the internet for all the best dorm room essentials you will actually use throughout your four years of college.

-With my time in college coming to an end, I have experienced the best and worst of college with everything from living in the dorm rooms, getting a college apartment with friends, and taking exam after exam (at least that's what it felt like).
+Since I graduated college a few years ago now, I have experienced the best and worst of college with everything from living in the dorm rooms, getting a college apartment with friends, and taking exam after exam for weeks on end (at least that's what it felt like).

 These last four years have allowed me to really discover the dorm room essentials I couldn't have lived without, and the ones that I continued to use year after year even after I moved out of my college dorm room.